Aha43/Astrogeist/README.md

 # Astrogeist

-**Astrogeist** is a desktop application for organizing and analyzing astrophotography data — especially focused on **solar imaging sessions** using tools like SharpCap.
+**Astrogeist** is a desktop application for organizing and analyzing astrophotography data.
 It’s a practical companion for the astrophotographer who wants to stay close to the raw data, yet bring structure and insight into their workflow.

 ### 🌌 What Is Astrogeist?